FAQs

 Low risk research involves only discomfort and while high risk research involves greater than discomfort.

-Consult Chapter 2.1 and Chapter 5.1.10-5.1.4 of the National Statement and engage with the Ethics Office for advice on risk level and ethical assessment pathway.
+Consult Chapters 2.1, 3.1 and 4.1 of the National Statement and engage with the Ethics Office for advice on risk level and ethical assessment pathway.

-Low risk research is reviewed by a Low Risk Committee, and high risk research is reviewed by the HREC.
+Lower risk research is reviewed by a Low Risk Committee, and research with greater than low risk is reviewed by the HREC.

 Check the Low Risk Committee or HREC meeting dates for application submission closing deadlines.